osilander/bacterial-genomics-intro/ngs-qc/index.rst

 In this quality control section we will use our newly developed skills on the command-line interface to deal with the task of investigating the quality and cleaning sequencing data [KIRCHNER2014]_.

 ..
-There is an accompanying lectures for this tutorial (`Next-generation sequencing and quality control: An introduction <https://dx.doi.org/10.6084/m9.figshare.2972320.v1>`__).

-..
 NOTE::

    You will encounter some **To-do** sections at times.
 Write the solutions and answers into a text-file, with the laboratory sections and dates noted for all entries.
 At the end of the Semester, you will need to submit this file for marking.